 I did not pick when I was “busy”.
 And I didn’t call back when I “forgot.”

-Today though, even if for a minute I’d put her before work, before my blog, before my computer and before anything else.
+Today though, even if for a minute, I’d put her calls before work, before my blog, before my computer, and before anything else.

 7. Your Kids Aren’t You – Important Life Lesson

-Among the people who stayed by the bedside of my my sickling mum was my maternal grandmother.
+Among the people who stayed by the bedside of my sickling mum was my maternal grandmother.

 Ever so often she lamented why cancer had to take her daughter so soon.